Shashw1t/Crypto-Sentinel-Server/README.md

 ﻿# Crypto-Sentinel-Server

-Project aimed at De-anonymizing wallets relating to illegal activities on blockchain networks.
-Check it out on: https://sentinel.redomic.in/
+Project aimed at De-anonymizing cryptocurrency transaction wallets relating to illegal activities on the dark web. \n Check it out on: https://sentinel.redomic.in/